davidgasquez/awesome-duckdb/README.md

 - [yato](https://github.com/Bl3f/yato) - The smallest DuckDB SQL orchestrator on Earth.
 - [SQLMesh](https://github.com/TobikoData/sqlmesh) - A next-generation data transformation and modeling framework with support for DuckDB connections for state, transformations & running unit tests locally.
 - [ADPivot](https://github.com/danilo-css/analytics-data-pivot) - No code tool built on top of DuckDB-Wasm and Pyodide that helps build pivot tables from databases of any size with a few clicks.
+- [Duck-UI](https://demo.duckui.com/) - Duck-UI is a web-based interface for interacting with DuckDB with a SQL editor, data import/export, data explorer, query history, theme toggle and keyboard shortcuts.

 ### Web Clients